-The law requires filing of a complaint with the HCRC in most (but not all) cases before filing a discrimination lawsuit in state court.
-Otherwise, the state courts will dismiss a lawsuit for failure to exhaust administrative remedies.
-This
+The law requires filing of a complaint with the HCRC in most (but not all) cases before filing a discrimination lawsuit in state court.3 Otherwise, the state courts will dismiss a lawsuit for failure to exhaust administrative remedies.
+This requirement reduces court caseloads by eliminating claims which are non-jurisdictional, or non-meritorious, or complaints that are closed or settled through the HCRC administrative process.
+As a result, the great majorities of cases filed with the HCRC are resolved, reach disposition, and are closed without resort to the courts.

-&lt;sup>2 1989 House Journal, Standing Committee Report 372.
+1 1989 House Journal, Standing Committee Report 372.